THOMASELOVE/431-classes-2024/class22/README.md

 ## And Then There Were None

-The last two performances are Friday and Satueday at 7:30.
+The last two performances are Friday and Saturday at 7:30.
 Some tickets remain available at <https://www.auroracommunitytheatre.com/>.
-If you come, and want to hang around for 5 minutes afterwards in the theater, the cast (including me) will come out and say hello after the play.
+If you come, and want to hang around for a few minutes afterwards in the theater, the cast (including me) will come out and say hello after the play.
+Or, conversely, escape quickly so that you don't have to say hello to me.
+Your choice.

 ## One Last Thing